-Abstract: The given article suggests a mathematical solution of the Beal Conjecture obtained by arithmetic geometry methods known yet to ancient mathematician and developed by the author.
+Abstract: The given article suggests a mathematical solution of the Beal Conjecture (generalized Fermat's Last Theorem) obtained by arithmetic geometry methods known yet to ancient mathematician and developed by the author.
+Application of these methods became possible only after reformulation of generalized Fermat's Theorem in terms of phenomenological approach implying by Fermat himself during registration of his theorem.
 These methods include constructing powers of whole numbers by means of proportions, making up partitions from them, their scaling-up and scaling-down in order to get equal similar partitions.
 As a result of such transformations, the Beal equation comes to the Fermat equation, which has no solution in positive whole numbers that is proved by the same methods plus Fermat's method of infinite descent.
 The given research is fulfilled in the system of right-angled numbers introduced by the author and leading to the mathematical discovery of Beal's Conjecture solution.
-The text is illustrated by the picture of constructing whole powers from the set of right-angled numbers on the diagram of Euclid's geometrical theorem.